fbpx

 Figure 2. shows the relationship between the applied compressive force and the second order bending moment and utilization of the middle cross-section where NRd = 1264,6 kN and Mz,Rd = 29,28 kNm.
 It can be clearly seen that the utilization is nonlinearly depends on the compressive force level due to the nonlinearity of the second order bending moment.
 The utilization corresponding to the 100% value gives the buckling resistance of the column:

 Online service access and support options are based on subscription plans.
-If you cannot view this content, contact our sales department to upgrade your subscription.
+Log in to view this content or contact our sales department to upgrade your subscription.
+If you haven’t tried Consteel yet, try for free and get Pro access to our learning materials for 30 days!